How to improve your indoor air quality at home

 - White vinegar is great for worktops, hobs, floors and windows.

 - Baking soda works wonders for stains and smells, it's non-abrasive and it saves you having to scrub or use bleach.
 You can use it to wipe away old food residues from the inside of a fridge, for example, or you can add it to pots and pans to help lift stubborn, crusty foods.

-If you have a wood-burning stove or fire, burn only untreated, fully dried wood.
-Some types of fuel, such as wet logs and house coal, produce far more particulate matter – the sum of all particles suspended in air, many of which are hazardous – than dry logs and low-sulphur smokeless fuels, such as anthracite coal.
+If you already have a wood-burning stove or fire, you should burn only untreated, fully dried wood.
+Some types of fuel, such as wet logs and house coal, produce far more particulate matter than dry logs and low-sulphur smokeless fuels, such as anthracite coal.